tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 The experimental club track "Three" was my first production after I coded a machine learning tool in Python I named [WAV Clustering Workflow](https://github.com/TylerMclaughlin/wav_clustering_workflow) (WCW) for clustering drum samples by acoustic similarity.
  I used WCW to cluster [18000 vintage drum machine samples from kb6](https://samples.kb6.de/) and browsed the generated file folders corresponding to clusters (see WCW readme for more info).
  One of the cluster folders in particular was full of insane laser sound effects, so I simply played through them, in order more or less (hierarchical clustering means within a cluster, sounds are further sorted by subclusters).
+I found a similar folder with short closed hi-hats.
 To play sounds I drag 128 samples at a time in an Ableton drum rack then play them in order with

 ```haskell
 fast 16 $ slow 128 $ n "0 ..
 127" # s "midi" # midichan 1
 ```

+In Ableton's drum racks you can assign 'choke groups', allowing you to mute samples when another sample from the assigned group triggers.
+This prevent samples from bleeding into each other, and is just like using `cut` in TidalCycles for audio samples (a trick I learned from Kindohm).

 For the stereo-panned stream of ultra-compressed bass notes at around the 1:20 timestamp, I actually play all 128 sounds in order, and kept all the samples that came out of WCW.
 It's the sound of a sweep through neighboring notes in a cluster of kick drums in acoustic latent space--very satisfying and wild sounding.
 I added OTT (Ableton Live Multiband dynamics) at 100% (haha) then I added binaural panning using the Envelop max4live device on this and other instrument tracks, with LFOs controlling the X and Y coordinates.

-I also used a NEJI tuning (near equal just intonation, a concept I learned from Zhea Erose in the Xenharmonic Alliance discord) using my [NEJI calculator](https://github.com/TylerMclaughlin/neji_calculator) to export a scala file for the wobbly vocal-like chord that's played in bursts of 7 (starting at 0:03 timestamp).
+I also used a NEJI tuning (near equal just intonation, a concept I learned from [Zhea Erose](https://www.youtube.com/@ZheannaErose/videos) in the Xenharmonic Alliance discord) using my [NEJI calculator](https://github.com/TylerMclaughlin/neji_calculator) to export a scala file for the wobbly vocal-like chord that's played in bursts of 7 (starting at 0:03 timestamp).

-In a slower track like this, groove is really helpful (via `nudge` TidalCycles functions or Roger Linn's MPC 16 grooves in Ableton).
+In a slower track like this, groove is really helpful (via `nudge` TidalCycles functions or Roger Linn's MPC 16th note grooves in Ableton).
 The composition isn't that crazy, but it's the machine-learning for sound selection and overall contrast that makes it interesting.

 #### "10 Megakelvin" (21 EDO)

 This track was fully live-coded in TidalCycles with minimal or zero tweaks after recording.
 I used a 21-EDO `.scl` file from Sevish's scale workshop and microtuned several instances of Arturia Pigments, similar to how I set up synths for "Nondegenerate" above and for other tracks on the album.
 I decided to use an 18-beat rhythm because it's close to 16, and it's still an even number, so it's still amenable to head-nodding and/or dancing.

  Saying 'no to twelve notes' and 'no to 16 beats' resulted in something incredibly bizarre.
-When I began this production, I was inspired by the sound design of the late producer Qebrus.
+When I began this production, I was inspired by the sound design of the late producer [Qebrus](https://exophobiaorgqebrus.bandcamp.com/).
 But what I arrived at was something completely different.

 The TidalCycles code for this track is about 100 lines.
 It makes ample use of the non-default TidalCycles function `ncat` written by pulu on the TC discord.